EchoBox

 First Time Setup

-The device timestamps every recording.
+EchoBox needs you to set the time and date so the timestamps are accurate.
 Set the clock once on first use via WiFi mode (see WiFi File Management for full details):

 3. Open http://192.168.4.1 → click "Set Device Time"